-Howard Joffe (pronounced JOFF-ee, rhymes with coffee), one of the brightest young collegiate tennis coaches in the country, has been named the new Texas A&M women's head tennis coach, Aggie Director of Athletics Bill Byrne announced Monday, July 11, 2011.
+Howard Joffe, one of the brightest young collegiate tennis coaches in the country, is entering his second season at the helm of the Aggies after being named the new Texas A&M women's head tennis coach in July 2011.

-Joffe has had success both as a head coach and as an assistant coach having served as the head women's tennis coach at the University of Maryland for the past two years and led the Terrapins to the NCAA Championships this past season, marking the Terps' first appearance in the NCAA Championships since 2006.
+Joffe has had success both as a head coach and as an assistant coach.
+Prior to coming to Aggieland, he served as the head women's tennis coach at the University of Maryland for two years.
+In 2011, he led the Terrapins to the NCAA Championships, marking the Terps' first appearance in the NCAA Championships since 2006.
 Joffe's squad finished 13-10 and was No. 34 in the final ITA rankings.

-Joffe went to Maryland from his first head coaching position at Miami University (Ohio) where he took over a program and within two years led the RedHawks to the top of the Mid-American Conference and their first NCAA appearance in the program's history.
+Joffe went to Maryland from his first head coaching position at Miami University (Ohio), where he took over a program and within two years led the RedHawks to the top of the Mid-American Conference and their first NCAA appearance in program history.
 Joffe was rewarded by being named the 2009 MAC Coach of the Year.
-The RedHawks would also become ranked for the first time in the program's history as well.
+The RedHawks would also become ranked for the first time in the program's history.

-Joffe cut his teeth at the highest level serving five years as an assistant coach at USC where the Trojans finished among the country's best teams every season from 2002-07 and Joffe was a two-time recipient (2004 & 2006) of the Intercollegiate Tennis Association's (ITA) West Region Assistant Coach of the Year.
-In 2006, he was the national runnerup for the ITA National Assistant Coach of the Year.
-The Trojans finished among the Top 11 every season and finished as high as No. 3 in the land after the 2006 season.
+Joffe cut his teeth at the highest level, serving five years as an assistant coach at USC where the Trojans finished among the country's best teams every season from 2002-07 and Joffe was a two-time recipient (2004 & 2006) of the Intercollegiate Tennis Association's (ITA) West Region Assistant Coach of the Year.
+In 2006, he was the national runner-up for the ITA National Assistant Coach of the Year.
+During Joffe's stint at USC, the Trojans finished among the Top 11 every season and finished as high as No. 3 in the land after the 2006 season.

 At Miami (Ohio), Joffe recruited the 2009 MAC Freshman of the Year and first-team all-league player in Monica Gorny.
 His sophomore, Anastasia Dracheva, also earned first-team all-league honors.
 In addition to outstanding play on the RedHawk tennis courts, Joffe's squad scored a perfect 1000 on his last Academic Progress Rate (APR) report.

-At Maryland, Joffe recruited Cristina Sanchez-Quintanar from Spain who ended the season ranked No. 34 and defeated Texas A&M standout Nazari Urbina in the first round of the NCAA singles championships.
+At Maryland, Joffe recruited Sanchez-Quintanar who ended the season ranked No. 34 and defeated Texas A&M standout Nazari Urbina in the first round of the NCAA singles championships.
 Another Joffe recruit, Jordaan Sanford, combined with Sanchez-Quintanar to end the season ranked No. 26 in doubles.

 Joffe was a talented player earning All-America honors at Pepperdine in 1992 and he advanced to the semifinals of the NCAA Singles Championship.
 He earned three letters before playing on the professional circuit for three years.
 While he served as an assistant coach at USC, Joffe earned his psychology degree at USC in 2006.